Skip to Content

 Up the road, a little further is the very famous Blue Pools.
 The water here comes directly from the glaciers in the mountains nearby and because of that, it shines bright blue…literally!
 In summer, be sure to bring your swimmers but be warned, it’s bitterly cold!

-As you drive further along you’ll pass two beautiful lakes, Lake Hawea and then Lake Wanaka.
+As you drive further along you’ll pass two beautiful lakes, Lake Hawea and Lake Wanaka.
 Here, make quick stops for photos, and if you’re visiting between November to January be sure to keep an eye out for the famous lupins (beautiful flowers)!

 After that, it’s onto Wanaka where I’m sure you’re going to need some rest after this fun, but exhausting, day!
 Spend the night at one of Wanaka’s best restaurants and refuel or even take some drinks down to the edge of the lake and catch a stunning sunset!